“Storytelling has

 graduate of the Department of Fine and Applied Arts, Obafemi Awolowo

 University, Ile-Ife, Nigeria.
-Having practiced professionally for four years as a
+Having practised professionally for four years as a

-documentary/fine-art and product photographer developing visual contents for
+documentary/fine-art and product photographer, developing visual content for

 (First image; Seeing is Believing by Orlu.
 Second image; The Threshold of Self Realisation by Asemokha.
 Third image; Destiny by Adegbola)